iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 ## List

-A Vimscript list is like an Array in Javascript, Python, or Ruby.
+A Vimscript list is like an Array in Javascript or List in Python.
 It is an *ordered* sequence of items.
 You can mix-and-match the content with different data types:

 ```
 [1,2,3]